 When the resources are available for the provision of offsite field instruction and the agency coordinator is in agreement, a Field Education Coordinator may place a student in a field setting where there are no qualified field instructors available.
-In such instances, the Field Team will ensure that an offsite field instructor is provided.
+In such instances, the Field Education Coordinator designates a qualified social worker from the School of Social Work or from the community to provide offsite field instruction (see Section 2.4 Standards for Selecting Field Instructors).
 Offsite field instructors are responsible for providing a minimum of 18 hours of field instruction, supervising and mentoring students, facilitating the integration of social work theory and practice, and for collaborating with the agency mentor in overseeing the completion of the learning contract, assigning learning opportunities, and evaluating student learning.